Engineering Insight Architecture Best Practices ~10 min read

 To define Send and Sync:

-• Sync: Indicates shared access can be safely transferred across thread boundary.
+• Sync: Indicates shared access can be safely transferred across the thread boundary.

 From here, we can reason about the 3 rules regarding trait transitivity: